Elisiah/Monkey-Ball-HD-Simple-LoadRemover/README.md

 ![Changing the Timing Method](https://i.imgur.com/MrDxUQr.png)

+Switching the delta setting inside splits to gametime allows you to compare to the loadless times

 ## Usage

 Livesplit needs to be running in Administrator mode to work as it needs to locate the Monkey Ball HD Process